-The terminology is justified by the fact that the primary Weyl tensor is the gauge-invariant quantity of lowest order in derivatives.} is obtained by acting on $\varphi_\Y$ with as many derivatives as the length of the ``activated'' block, the $I$th one, and projecting them so that the resulting object has the symmetry of $\Y$ to which one extra row was added to the activated block.
-The above described objects are illustrated in the figure \ref{FigYdiagcurvpot}.
+The terminology is justified by the fact that the primary Weyl tensor is the gauge-invariant quantity of lowest order in derivatives (and that does not vanish on the solutions of the field equations).

-The previous discussion should be refined a little bit, taking into account partial masslessness, initially introduced in \cite{Higuchi:1986wu, Deser:1983mm, Deser:1983tm, Deser:2001us} for totally symmetric gauge fields (see also \cite{Joung:2015jza, Gwak:2016sma, Gunaydin:2016amv, Brust:2016zns, Brust:2016xif} for recent works).
-These fields are subject to higher derivative gauge transformations, and inherit their name from the fact that they propagate an intermediate number of degrees of freedom between those of a \it bona fide \rm massless field and a massive one (the canonical example being that of a spin-$s$ partially massless field of \it depth \rm $t$ in 4 dimensions, which propagates $2\,t$ helicities, namely $\pm s, \pm (s-1), \dots, \pm (s-t+1)$, with $t \in \{ 1,2,\cdots, s \}$).
-The generalization of partially massless fields to mixed-symmetries was considered in \cite{Boulanger:2008up, Boulanger:2008kw}.
-These fields are subject to gauge transformations of the form:
+To take into account partial masslessness\,\footnote{Recall that partially massless fields inherit their name from the fact that they propagate an intermediate number of degrees of freedom between those of a \it bona fide \rm massless field and a massive one (the canonical example being that of a spin-$s$ partially massless field of \it depth \rm $t$ in 4 dimensions, which propagates $2\,t$ helicities, namely $\pm s, \pm (s-1), \dots, \pm (s-t+1)$, with $t \in \{ 1,2,\cdots, s \}$).}, initially introduced in \cite{Higuchi:1986wu, Deser:1983mm, Deser:1983tm, Deser:2001us} for totally symmetric gauge fields and generalised to mixed-symmetry fields in \cite{Boulanger:2008up, Boulanger:2008kw} (see also \cite{Joung:2015jza, Gwak:2016sma, Gunaydin:2016amv, Brust:2016zns, Brust:2016xif} for recent works), the previous discussion should be refined a little bit.
+Indeed, partially massless fields are subject to higher derivative gauge transformations of the form